luizdesuo/banquo/README.md

 ## Usage

-Please see the [Command-line Reference] for details.
+Please see the documentation at [Read the Docs] for details.

 ## Contributing